quasarframework/quasar/docs/src/pages/quasar-cli-webpack/developing-browser-extensions/configuring-bex.md

 ## Background And Content Scripts

-Behind every BEX is a [content script](https://developer.chrome.com/extensions/content_scripts) and a [background script](https://developer.chrome.com/extensions/background_pages).
+Behind every BEX is a [content script](https://developer.chrome.com/extensions/content_scripts) and a [service worker](https://developer.chrome.com/docs/workbox/service-worker-overview/).
 It's a good idea to understand what each of these are before writing your first BEX.

 In summary: